brutusin/flea-db/README.md

 * **In memory/persistent versions**

 ##Motivation
 * Lucene is a powerful low level library, but its API is not very easy to understand.
-* Putting schemas into play, self-description can be used to simplify API (fields type).
+* Putting schemas into play, self-description can be used to simplify API (fields type), and enables the creation of flexible and generic downstream components.
 * Lucene has a lot of experimental APIs that may (and use to) change in time.
 This library adds a level of indirection. providing a stable high level interface.
 Upgrades in the underlying Lucene version are absorved by flea-db

 ##APIs